 The idea that the best leaders rely on their intuition isn’t a new concept.
-For years, countless business experts and analysts have suggested “gut feeling” plays a strong role in any innovator’s chances of success.
-The question is, how much should strong intuition guide decision making strategies, and how important is it for experts to ensure they’re using logic, reason, and fact?
+For years, countless business experts and analysts have suggested that “gut feeling” plays a strong role in any innovator’s chances of success.
+The question is, how much should strong intuition guide decision-making strategies, and how important is it for experts to ensure they’re using logic, reason, and fact?

 Strong intuition can sometimes assist in filling the gaps when it comes to making decisions about things you can’t fully predict.
 However, the key to success is often blending the two strategies as consistently as possible.

 On it’s own, strong intuition isn’t always as reliable as it seems.
 We hire leaders in the sales and marketing world because of their understanding of their market, and this understanding generally informs their “intuition” or “gut feelings” about certain ideas.

 However, intuition is an emotional concept, which can often lead us astray.
 If your gut tells you to double down on your cold-calling strategy for sales, but your analysis shows you’re not getting any results from the campaigns you have in place already, the chances are you should ignore your intuition.
 On the other hand, if no clear defining evidence exists to push your strategy in a specific direction, strong intuition may the only tool you have to guide you.